Peter Karl Christoph von Keith: Life

-Although born in Farther Pomerania, Keith was ethnically Scottish as his family had come to Pomerania via Sweden, Keith was introduced to Crown Prince Frederick during his time as a page to Frederick William, and by age 17 quickly became close with him due to a mutual fear of the king.
-There is speculation that Frederick had interest in a homosexual relationship with him, however the matter would never be settled with absolute certainty.
+Although born in Farther Pomerania, Keith was ethnically Scottish as his family had come to Pomerania via Sweden.
+Keith was introduced to Crown Prince Frederick during his time as a page to Frederick William, and by age 17 quickly became close with him due to a mutual fear of the king who cultivated an ideal of ultramasculinity in his court, and derided his son's supposedly "effeminate tendencies" such as making music with the transverse flute.
+There is speculation that Frederick had interest in a homosexual relationship with Keith, however the matter would never be settled with absolute certainty (see: Sexuality of Frederick the Great).
 He frequently provided the Crown Prince with information regarding his standing with Frederick William.

+Frederick's sister Wilhelmine wrote in her memoirs about the isolation of her brother, who received military training and was strictly forbidden from engaging in music, reading, science or the arts:

 Although Keith was initially within good standing of Frederick William I, he rapidly fell out of favour once rumour was spread that he had an intimate relationship with the Crown Prince, after which he was promoted to an officer in the army, and was appointed to a regiment close to Cleves in order to separate him from the crown prince.

-Later in 1730, Keith briefly returned to Pomerania as he attempted to aid the Crown Prince in his escape to England with Hans Hermann von Katte.
-Although by the time he arrived the plot was discovered.
-Keith narrowly evaded treason charges brought down by Frederick William I by fleeing to The Hague seeking the protection of Lord Chesterfield, an English envoy.
-After which he fled to England.
-As he no longer could be punished, Frederick William I hanged Keith's effigy symbolically.
+A younger brother of Keith took over the page position.

+Despite the transfer, Keith continued to maintain contact with Frederick from Wesel in the Prussian province Duchy of Cleves.
+In 1730 the crown prince wanted to give him a role as an assistant in his planned escape from Prussia.
+The crown prince's plan was to flee to France, meet up with Keith there and flee together to England.
+After the failed escape, Frederick warned him with a note that said: “Sauvez Vous – Tout est decouvert” (Get yourself to safety – everything is revealed).
+Keith then fled to The Hague.
+He escaped from his pursuers with the help of the British ambassador Philip Stanhope, 4th Earl of Chesterfield.
+During a storm he was able to cross from Scheveningen to England in a fishing boat on August 18, 1730.
+From there, at the suggestion of King George II, who wanted to prevent an expected extradition request from his unloved brother-in-law Frederick William, he went with Admiral Norris to Portugal, where he became a major in the cavalry.
+He later lived in London.
+As he no longer could be punished, Frederick William I hanged Keith's effigy symbolically for his involvement in Frederick's escape plans and as a deserter.
+Hans Hermann von Katte, who had succeeded Keith as an intimate friend and confidant of the crown prince, was beheaded on November 6, 1730 in the Küstrin Fortress in front of Frederick for his help in the escape attempt.